Zhang Xichen: Company expansion

 In 1927, Zhang accepted Lin Yutang's offer to compile a three-volume English textbook series in exchange for an advance payment of 300 yuan; upon Zhang Xishan's objections, Zhang Xichen offered to take responsibility for any consequences.
 The artist Feng Zikai was commissioned to illustrate the series.
 The Kaiming English Reader, the first in the series, became the most widely used English textbook in China during the 1930s and 1940s, displacing the Commercial Press's Model English Reader.
 Building off of the firm's early success, Zhang reorganized Kaiming into a joint-stock company in 1929, collecting a capital investment exceeding 50,000 yuan and allowing them to spin off a printing factory as a subsidiary.
 Du Haisheng was elected to manage Kaiming, while Zhang was appointed to head the publication and circulation divisions.

 Seeking a periodical with a broader reader-base than the press's previous journals, Zhang began a monthly magazine aimed at middle school students in January 1930.
-Entitled The Juvenile Student (中学生 (Zhōngxuéshēng, Middle School Student)), the periodical included information on art and science alongside guidance intended to help adolescents navigate life.
+Entitled The Juvenile Student, the periodical included information on art and science alongside guidance intended to help adolescents navigate life.
 Unlike his previous work with The New Woman, The Juvenile Student featured a much greater emphasis on building relationships with readers through reader submissions and responses.
 Zhang published a short autobiography titled "From Merchant to Merchant" (從商人到商人 (Cóng shāngrén dào shāngrén)) in its January 1931 issue.